To get the best results from your garden turf, we recommend laying it in early to mid-autumn.

 When to lay turf

-If you’re looking to tune up your garden with the greeny goodness of garden turf, knowing when to do it can be a hugely important factor.
+If you're looking to tune up your garden some fresh turf, knowing when to do it can be a hugely important factor.
 Laying too early or too late could be setting yourself up for an almighty fall and mistiming your lay-day could see your freshly-laid lawn go downhill fast.

 While the exact timing can vary from one expert to the next, the best time to lay turf is typically considered to be early to mid-autumn.
 The BBC says early; RHS says mid - we'll let you decide who's the authority on that one...